samthebest/dump/other-tutorials/kafka-ds-tutorial.md

 ```

 It's assumed some downstream team will consume from the prediction Topic that will trigger an action that effects the client (e.g. send an email, change a setting on a device, etc).

+Every Topic will be partitioned by client key and have 100 partitions, this means our Join will be easy.

 We will essentially have two consumer-producer processor pairs that we need to write: